 Employees can complete the program at their own pace and in multiple sessions if necessary, as long as it is completed and they receive their certificate before working.

-If employees work in an environment where their job duties put them at risk of exposure to blood and other hazardous materials, they need to be fully knowledgeable in common bloodborne diseases and how to prevent their spread.
+Suppose employees work in an environment where their job duties put them at risk of exposure to blood and other hazardous materials.
+In that case, they need to be fully knowledgeable in common bloodborne diseases and how to prevent their spread.
 Any employees who are trained and designated to administer first aid are included.

 It’s the responsibility of the employers to determine which job classifications, tasks, and procedures are involved in occupational exposure.
-Employees must ensure that they are handling materials that are appropriate for their job code to prevent unnecessary and harmful risks or exposure.
+Employees must ensure that they are handling appropriate materials for their job code to prevent unnecessary and harmful risks or exposure.
 Whether or not they have completed this training and have the certificate as proof will determine if they are equipped to handle bloodborne pathogens.

 Obtaining a Certificate

 Everyone who successfully completes the course receives their certificate.
-There is no extra charge for retakes and no recurring fees for anyone who takes a course.
+There is no extra charge for retakes or recurring fees for anyone taking a course.
 Employers can train employees when needed, as long as they receive the necessary training before they begin working with anything potentially hazardous.

 Get the Training You Need